chocolatey/docs/input/en-us/guides/upgrading-to-chocolatey-v2-v6.md

 ```

 To ensure we do not break any existing automation, integrations or scripts using the `--limit-output` or `-r` options, we add a warning to the logs but otherwise ignore the options.
 As this will be removed in a future release, please ensure you remove the `--local-only` and `-lo` options from any automations or scripts that you have.

+While the `choco list` command is still used to query [alternative sources](xref:choco-command-install#alternative-sources), it cannot be used to query remote sources.
+Please use `choco search` instead.
+For example, if you used `choco list --source="'<SOURCE URL>'"`, you should use `choco search --source="'<SOURCE URL>'"` instead.

 ### Unresolved Dependency Constraint Warnings